Bridge Murder case

 The Bridge Murder case, also known as the Bridge Table Murder case, was the trial of Myrtle Adkins Bennett (born March 20, 1895, in Tillar, Arkansas), a Kansas City housewife, for the murder of her husband John G. Bennett over a game of contract bridge in September 1929.
+The case attracted attention before Bennett was acquitted.

 Murder

 Myrtle and John spent much of Sunday, September 29, 1929, with their upstairs neighbors, Charles and Myrna Hofman.
 The husbands played a round of golf at the Indian Hills Country Club that morning, and then went back to the links that afternoon with their wives joining them.
 At dusk, they returned to the Bennett apartment at 902 Ward Parkway in the Country Club District of Kansas City.
 After sharing dinner, they sat down to a game of bridge in the Bennett living room, the couples playing as partners, the Hofmans versus the Bennetts.
 After midnight, as the Hofmans began to pull ahead, the Bennetts began to bicker.
-In the ultimate hand, John failed to make his four spades contract and Myrtle, frustrated by the failure, called him "a bum bridge player".
+In the final hand, John failed to make his four spades contract and Myrtle, frustrated by the failure, called him "a bum bridge player".
 He stood and slapped her in the face several times, and announced he was leaving.
 He said he would spend the night in a motel in Saint Joseph, Missouri.
 As he packed his bag, and moved from room to room, he mocked his wife.
 Myrtle told the Hofmans, "Only a cur would strike a woman in front of guests."

 After an ongoing argument, John Bennett went to pack a suitcase as he told Myrtle to retrieve the handgun he typically carried on the road for protection.
 Myrtle walked down the hall to the bedroom of her mother, Alice Adkins.
 Still sobbing, Myrtle reached into a drawer with linens and pulled out his .32 Colt semi automatic, and walked into the den.
 There, she brushed past Charles Hofman, and shot at John's back twice in the bathroom of the apartment.
 John escaped into the hallway, but fell to the floor in their living room.

 Trial

-Myrtle Bennett was tried by Judge Ralph S. Latshaw.
+Myrtle Bennett was tried before Judge Ralph S. Latshaw.
 The trial began on February 23, 1931, and lasted eleven days.
-Her defence was James A. Reed, former three-term U.S. Senator and onetime Democratic presidential candidate.
-Reed showed jurors that John Bennett had been previously violent and abusive, and attempted to explain that Mrs Bennett was either insane or acted in self-defence.
-The judge disallowed the prosecution, James R. Page, to submit John Bennett's nephew Byrd Rice, as he was not on the original list of witnesses.
+Her defense lawyer was James A. Reed, former three-term U.S. Senator and onetime Democratic presidential candidate.
+Reed showed jurors that John Bennett had been previously violent and abusive, and attempted to explain that Mrs Bennett was either insane or acted in self-defense.
+The judge barred the prosecuting lawyer, James R. Page, from presenting the testimony of John Bennett's nephew Byrd Rice, as he was not on the original list of witnesses.
 After an eight-hour deliberation, the jury returned a not guilty verdict.
-The prosecution's assistant, John Hill, said, "It looks like an open season on husbands."
+The prosecutor's assistant, John Hill, said, "It looks like an open season on husbands."